saltyrtc/saltyrtc-meta/Task-WebRTC.md

    * *protocol* SHALL be set to the same subprotocol that has been negotiated with the server,
    * *negotiated* MUST be set to `true`, and
-   * *id* SHALL be set to by counting upwards from `0` and using the first number that is NOT present in the internal list of excluded data channel ids (exchanged in the task's data).
+   * *id* SHALL be set to the lowest possible number, starting from `0`, that is not excluded by both clients as negotiated.
 2. The newly created `RTCDataChannel` instance shall be wrapped by following the *Wrapped Data Channel* section.
 3. As soon as the data channel is *open*, the client SHALL send a